Embedding dimensions of simplicial complexes on few vertices: Proofs

-While this result follows easily from a special case of Sarkaria's lower bound for dimensions of Euclidean embeddings via chromatic numbers of Kneser graphs~\cite{Sa90}, we derive it instead as a direct consequence of the Topological Radon theorem~\cite{BB79}.
+We shall provide two proofs of Lemma~\ref{lem:non-embedding}.
+The first proof gives Lemma~\ref{lem:non-embedding} as an easy corollary of Sarkaria's lower bound for dimensions of Euclidean embeddings via chromatic numbers of Kneser graphs~\cite{Sa90, Sa91, Ma08} (stated as Theorem~\ref{thm:Sarkaria}), while the second yields Lemma~\ref{lem:non-embedding} as a direct consequence of the more elementary Topological Radon theorem~\cite{BB79} (Theorem~\ref{thm:Radon} below).

+For the first proof, we set some preliminary notation.
+Given any family $\F$ of subsets of $[n]$, we let $\KG(\F)$ denote its Kneser graph.
+Thus the vertices of $\KG(\F)$ are the elements of $\F$, with an edge connecting each pair of disjoint sets.
+As usual, we let $\chi(\KG(\F))$ denote the chromatic number of this graph.
+Thus $\chi(\KG(\F))\leq k$ means that the sets of $\F=\cup_{i=1}^k \F_i$ is the union of $k$ families $\F_1,\ldots, \F_k$, each of which is intersecting, and in particular $\chi(\KG(\F))=1$ if and only if $\F$ is an intersecting family.